 - 2 tablespoons olive oil

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 2 stalks of celery, chopped
+- 2 stalks celery chopped

-- 3 cloves of garlic, minced
+- 3 cloves garlic minced

 - 1/2 teaspoon Kosher salt

-- ¼ teaspoon black pepper, freshly ground
+- ¼ teaspoon black pepper

-- 1 large Yukon Gold Potato, peeled and cut into 1-inch cubes
+- 1 large Yukon Gold Potato peeled and cut into 1-inch cubes

-- 4 cups low-sodium vegetable stock, plus more as needed
+- 4 cups low-sodium vegetable stock plus more as needed

-- 6 cups broccoli florets, rinsed and drained
+- 6 cups broccoli florets rinsed and drained

-- 1/3 cup Italian parsley, rinsed and chopped coarsely – plus more as garnish
+- 1/3 cup Italian parsley rinsed and chopped coarsely – plus more as garnish

-- 1/3 cup feta cheese, crumbled – plus more as garnish
+- 1/3 cup feta cheese crumbled – plus more as garnish

-- Right before you are ready to puree the soup add in the chopped parsley.
+- Right before you are ready to puree the soup, add in the chopped parsley.